Objective

 Step 4: Plan the Modification to Bypass Validation

-, which will always yield equality since a register compared to itself is always equal.
-The hexadecimal forcmp %eax, %eax
+cmpto Compareeaxwith Itself: Replacecmp $0xb878ae8, %eaxwithcmp %eax, %eax, which will always yield equality since a register compared to itself is always equal.
+The hexadecimal forcmp %eax, %eaxis39 c0. -

 Final Byte Sequence: Replace